mwilliamson/kotlin-shed-b-compiler/README.md

 * Check usages of defer() in type-checker
   * Function bodies can be deferred, but should be checked on first use

+* Rename CodePoint to UnicodeScalar?

+* Use canonical representation for Unicode comparisons?